Enhance Your Complexion with Milk and Honey Skin Care

 ⭐️Milk and Honey Face Mask Recipe

-This gentle cleansing face mask removes surface impurities without stripping your skin of its natural oils while providing hydration and moisture.
+This gentle cleansing face mask removes surface impurities, providing hydration and moisture, without stripping your skin of its natural oils.
 It’s safe for all skin types as part of a daily skin care routine.

 - 1 Tablespoon Raw Honey